 Keep in mind that clay soil will be poorly drained.
-Planting a tree or shrub in this type of soil may require planting the soil above the soil line and then adding soil around the root system.
+Planting a tree or shrub in this type of soil may require planting one-third of the root ball above the soil line and then adding soil around the root system.
 This will improve drainage allowing the tree's roots to breathe.
 You should also make sure you remove the burlap and any wire material.
 Before backfilling, make sure you score the root ball to encourage the roots to grow outward.